 Calliandra haematocephala was first discovered in Bolivia but is also distributed throughout southern Peru and planted extensively throughout South America and elsewhere, partly due to cultivation for ornament and for its bark which was marketed in the mid-1800s as a substitute for the unrelated Cinchona (Cinchona officinalis) from the which the bark containing quinine was used to treat malaria.
 Because this plant was planted out elsewhere so early this species was first described from a plant growing in distant Java.
 The name for the genus is from the Greek 'kallos', meaning "beautiful" and 'andra' meaning "stamen" and the specific epithet comes from comes from the Greek words 'haimatos' meaning blood and 'kephalé' meaning 'head' in reference to the blood-red head flowers of the typical form while this cultivar is a rarer white flowering variety of the Powderpuff shrub that we grew from 1988 until the year 2000 and we still have a large specimen espaliered against our original sales office near our greenhouses.

-The information about Calliandra haematocephala 'Alba' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Calliandra haematocephala 'Alba' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.